-Our victories this election cycle have included striking down unfair voter ID laws, ensuring voters are not disenfranchised based on the consistency of their signatures, and extending absentee ballot receipt deadlines.
+My legal team’s victories this election cycle have included striking down unfair voter ID laws, ensuring voters are not disenfranchised based on the consistency of their signatures and extending absentee ballot receipt deadlines.
 We have ensured voters can fix technical errors on their mail-in ballots and can utilize community ballot collection at a time of increasingly unreliable mail service.

-We successfully fought to undo Republican dirty tricks to mislead voters.
-We blocked Republican efforts to ban ballot drop boxes, reduce mail-in voting, and increase challengers at the polls.
+My team successfully fought to undo Republican dirty tricks to mislead voters.

+We blocked Republican efforts to ban ballot drop boxes, reduce mail-in voting and increase challengers at the polls.
 We unrigged maps drawn to advance purely partisan interests and struck down racial gerrymanders disadvantaging Black voters.

 We did not win every case or prevent every act of voter suppression.
 In some cases, we failed entirely.
 In others, we achieved only partial success.
 As a whole, we won more than we lost and more than I expected when I first started writing about our efforts.

 Each loss is painful, really painful.
 Each time we failed to convince a judge, it felt like we failed voters.
 Each time we lost a case, voters lost their voice in our democracy.
 I live with that every day.
 To stay accountable, I publish on the front page of Democracy Docket, in real time, our total case count and where we have had a positive impact.
 In the run-up to the election, I tweet the same information every single day

 When we win a case, I still wonder whether we are doing enough to protect voters.
 When we lose a case, I despair about what we could have done differently.

 As we get closer to the election, I sense an increasing impulse among many progressives to simply give up on the courts.